South Carolina in the civil rights movement: Opposition

 In 1956, U.S. Senator Strom Thurmond of South Carolina authored the Southern Manifesto, which denounced the 1954 Brown v.
 Board decision as "unwarranted" and referred to anti-segregationists as "agitators and troublemakers invading our States".
 Many schools and districts, consequentially, refused to integrate as mandated by the Supreme Court.
 The manifesto encouraged white flight, school choice, and the voluntary closing of public schools.
 Governor Fritz Hollings (1959–1963), initially opposed integration but reversed his position midway through his gubernatorial term.
 Hollings advocated for school integration "with dignity", and he stated that the age of segregation had passed.
 Hollings was the first governor of South Carolina to support integration since the Reconstruction era in the 1870s.

 In 1962, the South Carolina General Assembly voted to display the Virginia battle flag on top of the State House dome.
 The flag flew on the dome until 2000, where it was moved to a monument on the capitol grounds.
 The flag was removed from the grounds in 2015 after the Charleston church shooting.

 After the passage of the federal Voting Rights Act of 1965, the state of South Carolina argued that the act was unconstitutional and that states reserved the right to regulate and control elections.
 In the Supreme Court decision of South Carolina v.
 Katzenbach (1966), Justice Earl Warren authored in the majority opinion that preventing racial discrimination was a "legitimate response" of Congress and that South Carolina's intentions were generated from "insidious and pervasive evil".

 In 1967 Sterling High School, an all-black school in Greenville, was destroyed by fire.
 Many believed that the fire was intentional, especially since the same week the school had approved for renovations, but this claim was never proven.
 Throughout the early 1960s, students at Sterling protested unequal treatment in Greenville, especially at F. W. Woolworth's, through nonviolent protests and sit-ins.
 In 2006 a memorial to these students was constructed in Greenville on the location of the former Woolworth's.

 On January 25, 1972, the Springfield Baptist Church in Greenville, a black church, was burned in opposition to African-American equality.
 The church, founded by former slaves in 1867, was one of few places African Americans could safely visit during the era of Jim Crow.
 The church had been a site for many speakers and leaders, including Martin Luther King Jr. and Jesse Jackson.
-The church had been a location for many NAACP meetings during the civil rights movement, and it had been where many peaceful protests were planned, including the New Year's Day March that resulted in the desegregation of the Greenville–Spartanburg International Airport.
+The church had been a location for many NAACP meetings during the civil rights movement, and it had been where many peaceful protests were planned, including the New Year's Day March that resulted in the desegregation of Greenville's Downtown Airport.